Macros Made Simple And How You Can Lose Weight With Macros For Women

 Why Macro-Focused Diet Might Be For You

-Other benefits of using macros for weight loss is the ability to be flexible in your diet and have room to occasionally indulge which in turn helps you stick to a diet for much longer.
+Other benefits of using macros for weight loss is the ability to be flexible in your diet and have room to occasionally indulge which in turn helps you stick to a diet long term.

-Have you noticed when you pick up a fad diet like no carbs or keto diet, you don’t do it for long?
-Yeah you might drop a ton of weight in a short period of time by depleting your body of carbs.
-However, it’s not maintainable.
+Have you noticed when you pick up a fad diet like no carbs or a keto diet, it’s miserable and not something you can stick to for a long time?
+Yes you might lose a lot of weight in a short period of time.
+But you are depleting your body of essential nutrients women need and not maintainable.

-Macro-focused diets promote healthier eating by being conscious of the quality of food choices you make rather than simply seeing how many calories something with no nutrients has.
+Macro-focused diets promote healthier eating by being conscious of the quality of food choices you make rather than just seeing how many calories something has without taking into account its macros.

-Do keep in mind that if your goal is to lose weight, you’ll be eating a caloric deficit while hitting your macro goals.
+Do keep in mind that if your goal is to lose weight, you will still be eating a caloric deficit (eating calories under your maintenance) while hitting your macro goals.
 I’ll go over more of this below.

 Related Posts